 - Splash gear and Personal Flotation Devices will be fitted before leaving Morrisons Rogue Wilderness Adventures.

-Arrive at Morrisons Rogue Wilderness Adventures Office (325 Galice Road, Merlin, OR) at your trip starting time.
+Please arrive at Morrisons Rogue River Lodge (8500 Galice Road, Merlin, Oregon) at your trip starting time.

 Where can I leave my pet while I am on a trip?